hotwax/oms-documentation/netsuite/Flows/inventory.md

 **Actions**

 1. Map Reduce Script in NetSuite runs every 15 minutes, generates an inventory transfer CSV file and places it at the designated SFTP location.
-This file contains inventory deltas, specifying increases or decreases in product inventory at the B2C warehouse.
+This file contains inventory deltas, specifying increases or decreases in a product's inventory at the B2C warehouse.

 **SuiteScript**